Schedule Your Priorities

 - visiting one property

-- interviewing one agent
+- interviewing one real estate agent

 - reading a report on property trends